laura-matrajt/one_vs_two_doses/README.md

-##Optimizing vaccine allocation for COVID-19 vaccines shows the potential role of single-dose vaccination.
+# Optimizing vaccine allocation for COVID-19 vaccines shows the potential role of single-dose vaccination

 Repository for the manuscript entitled "Optimizing vaccine allocation for COVID-19 vaccines shows the potential role of single-dose vaccination." that has been accepted in Nature Communications.